Success comes to those who take advantage of every opportunity.

 2011: Rolly played all 18 games last season seeing time as the Lions’ primary blocking back and as one of the leading special teams stars.
 In the latter role, he was fifth on the club with 12 special team tackles.
 On offence, he carried the ball three times for six yards and one TD, and grabbed three passes for another 28 yards.
 Rolly also played in the Western Final and Grey Cup game.

-2008-2012: Rolly signed a contract extension prior to the end of the 2010 season and has now played 81 games for the Lions over five seasons including a current streak of 45 in a row.
-He has been with the Lions for five seasons in two stints and started off as a rookie in 2008 with some important mid-season action on short yardage downs.
-Over five years, he has logged 56 special teams tackles.
-Rolly moved into the starting lineup at fullback in Week 4 of 2009 where he remained for the rest of the year.
+2008-2013: Rolly signed a contract extension prior to the end of the 2010 season and has now played 99 games for the Lions over six seasons including a current streak of 63 games in a row.
+He has been with the Lions for six seasons in two stints and started off as a rookie in 2008 with some important mid-season action on short yardage downs.
+He has now logged 75 notched teams tackles after leading the club for the first time in 2013.

 Rolly left the club after his sophomore season, signing as a free agent with the Miami Dolphins of the NFL in January 2010.
 He played in all four pre-season games, but was released in September 2010 and returned to the Leos.